 Do you get my point?

 Modern humans have created a life of constant stress and potential danger and our bodies do what they know to do to be prepared to fight or run, or at least to stay sharply in touch with what is happening, second by second, to evaluate the danger level.
-This is why most of us benefit from daily low-dose use of calming herbs such as my Passion Flower and Chamomile Extracts.
+This is why most of us benefit from daily low-dose use of calming herbs such as my Passion Flower.

 Even if you live a fairly quiet life, our minds still dominate us most of the time and make all this stress and danger up for us, just in case we don’t have enough to occupy us.